article banner

 This way of testing Kotlin coroutines is fairly common on Android.
 It is even explained in Google's Codelabs materials (Advanced Android in Kotlin 05.3: Testing Coroutines and Jetpack integrations) (currently, for older kotlinx-coroutines-test API).

-It is similar with JUnit 5, where we can define an extension:
+It is similar with JUnit 5, where we can define an extension.
+There are at least a few ways how extensions can be defined, but this is the most common implementation:

 @ExperimentalCoroutinesApi class MainCoroutineExtension : BeforeEachCallback, AfterEachCallback { lateinit var scheduler: TestCoroutineScheduler private set lateinit var dispatcher: TestDispatcher private set override fun beforeEach(context: ExtensionContext?) { scheduler = TestCoroutineScheduler() dispatcher = StandardTestDispatcher(scheduler) Dispatchers.setMain(dispatcher) } override fun afterEach(context: ExtensionContext?) { Dispatchers.resetMain() } }